 The African American – Charmaine Chapman Leadership Society is built on the following three pillars:

 A Culture of Caring

 Our Society embodies a culture of caring and giving.
-We empower our members to lift up one another through our Gateway Mentoring Program and answer the call to make St. Louis a better place to live for everyone.
+We empower our members to lift up one another and answer the call to make St. Louis a better place to live for everyone.
 It’s a part of our culture that to whom much is given, much is expected.

 A United Community

 Our members are a community of individuals who make it their mission to be “a hand up” to others.
 Our Society focuses on fostering the next generation of African American leaders all while helping to make an impact in the St. Louis region.
 Within our Society, members are invited to attend annual events and gatherings where we have fellowship, celebrate one another’s successes, and mentor and learn from each other.

 A Continued Legacy

 Charmaine Chapman was the first woman and first African American to head United Way of Greater St. Louis as its president and chief executive officer.
 During her tenure, she led the organization to some of its greatest fundraising successes.
 As our Society’s namesake, we continue to honor her dream of building a better community and her passion for helping people.

 If you have any questions regarding the African American – Charmaine Chapman Leadership Society or would like more information on becoming a member, please contact Ashley Edwards at firstname.lastname@example.org or 314-539-4104.

 If you’re ready to join today, you can make your $1,000 donation online.